bw-sleep-tracker/ST-Back-End/README.md

 #### 400 (Bad Request)

-> If you are missing the tracking information in the request body, the endpoint will return an HTTP response with a status code `400` and a body as below relating to the missing field(s).
+> If you are missing the tracking information in the request parameter, the endpoint will return an HTTP response with a status code `400` and a body as below relating to the missing field(s).

 _example:_

 ```

 {
-  "message": "The userid, month, day or year request parameter is missing."
+  "message": "The userid or date request parameter is missing."
 }

 ```